jorendorff/tabletop-games/identifamy.md

     the trait. (you, as Lobelia: "It's OK, fellas—I have a ship at the spaceport, ready to lift off.
 But it'll cost ya.")

-    TODO: Consider adding a rule that any time you do a Tell, it costs you a point.
-It'd probably still be worthwhile to do a bunch of Tells for physical traits, get them out of the way right at the beginning and help other players picture you in their minds.
-However, enforcing the rule would make it really obvious when someone has done a Tell, and the uncertainty is kind of important too.

     Tells are an easy way to give out information, but there are some rules that limit when you're allowed to do a Tell.